A Bayesian Model of Dose-Response for Cancer Drug Studies: Relevant literature

 We survey a collection of the most relevant work to the proposed dose-response model.
-Much more work has been done on many of the components involved.
-We refer the reader to \citet{bhadra:etal:2019:horseshoe-survey} for a more complete survey on horseshoe shrinkage in complex models.
-For an overview of trend filtering, see \citet{tibshirani:2014:trend-filtering}; see \citet{faulkner:minin:2018:bayesian-trend-filtering} for a Bayesian extension.
+In each category of work, we focus on methods that enable uncertainty quantification, primarily through Bayesian inference.